How Do I Change My Name in Nevada?

 How do I update my driver's license or Real ID?

-Note: You can change your gender marker to M, F, or X without showing a court order or new birth certificate.
+Note: You can change the gender marker on your driver's license or REAL ID to M, F, or X without showing a court order or new birth certificate.

 The big part of your legal name change is complete.
 Time to update everything else: credit cards, online and social media accounts, doctor's offices, and car, health, and life insurance.